mindspore-lab/mindocr/docs/en/inference/inference_quickstart.md

 ```--local_ckpt_path /path/to/dbnet.ckpt``` parameter indicates that the model file to be exported is ```/path/to/dbnet.ckpt```

-- Use the converter_lite tool on Ascend310/310P to convert the downloaded file to mindir that can be used by MindSpore Lite:
+- Use the converter_lite tool on Ascend310/310P to convert the MindIR to MindSpore Lite MindIR:

 Create `config.txt` and specify the model input shape:
 ```